miker704/Strife/patches2.md

     - Moved Pending Requests Page that uses the old search method to deprecated folder.
     - Removed Blocked Users - # count to Blocked - # count in Blocked users page.
     - Removed Pending Friend Requests - # count to Pending - # count in Pending Friend Requests page.
+    - Adjust the subtext sizing of each list element in blocked users page.

 ## Backend Changes